 While most organizations are planning how they’ll usher in the new decade, Vera CEO Ryan Schmid is setting his sights on where healthcare, and the member experience, will be at the end of it.
-His vision for 2030 may surprise you: think less technology, more human connection.
+His vision for 2030 may surprise you: think less technology (yes, even with telehealth on the rise), more human connection.

 Schmid’s vision harkens back to the days of housecalls, the neighborhood Marcus Welby who defied the status quo and took the time to truly know his patients.
 Human connection, and spending more time with members, is his utopian forecast.
 It’s a simpler approach to care.

 “The overwhelming majority of us go through life with lots of people around us and in our lives, but very rarely does someone pause to listen empathetically to us, and I think that’s a huge gift that we can offer,” says Schmid.

 When members feel as though they are seen and heard, their experience is positive.
 Empathetic listening and taking the time with members to understand all aspects of their lives leads to better health outcomes.
 Treating members on a whole person level, rather than on symptoms, is what has been missing in modern healthcare.